|Alamo Plaza Hotel Courts (page 1)|

 While not Art Deco or Streamline Moderne in design, I'm including this motel chain here since these buildings are from the 1940s and there's no better section to put them in.

 There were more than two dozen Alamo Plaza Hotel Court locations built in Texas and the Southeast.
-In addition to the locations shown below, there were others in Oklahoma City, OK; Tyler, TX; Little Rock, AR; Jackson & Gulfport, MS; Shreveport & New Orleans, LA; Nashville & Memphis, TN; and Raleigh & Charlotte, NC.
+In addition to the locations shown below, there were others in Oklahoma City, OK; Tyler, TX; Little Rock, AR; & Gulfport, MS; Shreveport & New Orleans, LA; Nashville & Memphis, TN; and Raleigh & Charlotte, NC.
 The chain was founded in Waco, TX in 1929.
 The hotel's fašade was based on the Alamo in San Antonio, TX.
-For more, see these websites: 1, 2, and 3.
+For more, see this website.

 |Alamo Plaza Motel